AndrewEllis93/Print-Tuning-Guide/README.md

             - A little cheat I have heard here is to test continuity between the drive shaft and the motor.
 Test throughout the full rotation.
             - ![](Images/Troubleshooting/ExtruderSkips-Clearance.png)

-## First Layer / Z Offset Consistency Issues
+## First Layer / Squish Consistency Issues

 - In my opinion, you should use [bed mesh](https://docs.vorondesign.com/tuning/secondary_printer_tuning.html#bed-mesh).
 I personally recommend generating a bed mesh before every print, by adding `BED_MESH_CALIBRATE` to your `PRINT_START` macro. (requires the config section in the link above.)
     - Do not omit the `relative_reference_index` setting described in the link above.
 Follow the formula.